 The day was devoted to boat related tasks.
-Since the new batteries came without caps with floats but regular cups I have been worried that they may be running low on electrolyte fluid.
+Since the new batteries came without caps with floats but with regular cups I had been worried that they may be running low on electrolyte fluid.
 So, today I opened the stern compartment, where they are housed, and inspected them.
 To do this I had to use a flashlight and a mirror.
 I topped them as best as I could and closed the compartment.
 This took about 1 hour.
 Then, I took the 2 empty jerry cans to the fuel station ashore and filled them with Diesel fuel.
 I also got more engine oil.
 Back on the boat, I topped the engine crankcase with oil and stowed the rest.
 Then, I siphoned fuel from the cans until the tank was full.
 Then back ashore to re-fill the cans.
 All together I bought 88 L of fuel.
 Then I gave my dirty clothes to a laundry to be washed, and bought some provisions.
 Back on Thetis I stowed the jerry cans and the provision and put up the big tent.

 By then, it was time for lunch.
 After eating I was so tired that I fell asleep in the cockpit.
 I was roused by the ringing of the GSM telephone.
 It was my wife Alice calling from Washington, D.C.
 It was nice to hear her voice and to hear that all was well with her.
 I do miss her.

 By evening time the wind was up and very heavy clouds kept rolling-in but there was no rain.
 I went ashore and got back my laundry.
 I left it in the dinghy and ate a tasty pizza at the Artisano restaurant.
 Back on the boat I listened to music and read.
 The barometer had been rising in the past 2 days.
 From the 1007 it had reached in Elafonisos it was now at 1017 mB!
 The forecasts called for gales of force 8 and in some places 9.